HITB-CyberWeek/hitbsecconf-ctf-2022/writeups/linkextractor/README.md

 ### Page

-Endpoints for submitting webpage with url/content to parse, and get back distinct parsed urls.
+Endpoints for submitting webpage with url/content to parse, list all submitted pages and get back distinct parsed urls.

 ## Vuln class